Financial Aid & Scholarships

 Be sure to monitor your OSU student email carefully.
 If you drop, withdraw from, or do not fully complete your current modules, you may be considered withdrawn from the term even if you are still enrolled in a future modules.
 In this case you may be emailed a request to complete a survey verifying your intent to participate in future modules.
 If you do not complete this survey, a return of federal aid may be required.
 See our Withdrawal Page under “How is the return of federal aid calculation different for short sessions/modules?” for more detailed information on how drops, withdrawals, and non-completion can impact your aid.

 The Pell Grant must always be adjusted to exclude payments for any course you do not participate in.
-If you drop a course before that course session began, we are required to reverse any Pell Grant payments made for that course.
+If you drop a course before that course session begins, we are required to reverse any Pell Grant payments made for that course.
 Reversed Pell will be returned to the Department of Education.
 This reversal of aid may create a new bill on your OSU student billing account.

 What Happens If I Withdraw?